Skip to main content

 Note that this notification has not yet been implemented.

-If you publish a new version of your actor, all users of your actor will be notified about this.
+If you publish a new version of your Actor, all users of your Actor will be notified about this.
 They can then choose if they want to upgrade.
 All new users will start with the version that is defined in the Settings -> Default run options.

-How to start versioning for an already published actor
+How to start versioning for an already published Actor

-Some of you may have already published an actor and would like to start the versioning practice presented above.
+Some of you may have already published an Actor and would like to start the versioning practice presented above.
 It doesn't matter if you used only latest tag or some other system.
 You just need to fork your current version, tag it and start using the new system.
 It doesn't matter that much whether you start with 0.0 , 0.1 or 1.0 .
 If you previously used the default latest tag, it might become a bit confusing if you still have this tag for an older version, but from now on it should be clear that the versions keep incrementing.

 Did this answer your question?